Awais-10/Awais-10/README.md

 I'm Awais.

 *Welcome to my test repo, where the code is made up and the points don't matter! :D*

-*Here's some more text to read for your eyes*
 <!--
 **Awais-10/Awais-10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.